CyberlaClov/GAIR/final_report.md

 # RAG (Retrieval-Augmented Generation)

+## Cheatsheet

 The RAG integration uses a custom RAG class to retrieve relevant documentation chunks, combines multiple chunks for broader context, and maintains the original text structure with separators.

 Thus, our RAG class core functions include cheatsheet processing where the document is loaded from markdown, split into semantic chunks, embeddings generated and cached, and similarity search on query.
-The search implementation uses cosine similarity between embeddings, top-k retrieval (default k=1), context preservation with headers, and token count optimization.
+The search implementation uses cosine similarity between embeddings, top-k retrieval (default k=3), context preservation with headers, and token count optimization.
 This implementation focuses on maintaining document structure while enabling efficient semantic search through the reliability engineering documentation.

 Let's delve deeper into our functions.
 We used an open-source reliability library, which we extracted into a 20,000-line markdown file.
+We managed to get it reduces to about 12,000 lines but it is still a huge amount to deal with.
 For the code structure, we were inspired by the simple_rag_from_scratch file seen in class.

 Our RAG (Retrieval Augmented Generation) class is a response generation system augmented by information retrieval, designed to answer questions using a markdown cheatsheet.
 Here is a detailed explanation of its operation, including embeddings and various parts of the code:

-* RAG Class
+## RAG Class

 The RAG class is initialized with several parameters: